-These checkboxes help you to define the filters on a specific feature (such as Element, Diagram or Attribute).
-You can also set up a filter to check for a defined

-value in every feature included in a

-search (an AND filter) or in any feature

-included in the search (an OR filter).
+These checkboxes help you to define the filters on a specific feature (such as an element, diagram or attribute).
+You can also set up a filter to check for a defined value in every feature included in a search (an AND filter) or in any feature included in the search (an OR filter).